kayshcache/coder-assessment-1/README.md

 ##### 100 words each
 - F1: User can provide URL with the lacerate command as an argument, making it possible to use this utility on any available HTTP GETable asset.
 - F2: User can specify whether to output results to a file with an option flag.
 The app will produce a CSV link file using a semi-colon to delimit any multiple instances of an HTML tag or attribute.
-- F3: User can choose what they want to 'lacerate' from the website.
+- F3: User can choose what they want to *lacerate* from the website.
 For example, all links including the anchor and link text together.
 If no resource is found of the specified type, meta-tags from the head of the HTML document will be returned as default.
 Multiple lacerations can be produced with a single execution.
 - additional features: native-Unix like running; light-weight and extensible; has a man page
 ## User Interaction & Experience
 ### Outline: